Lramseyer/vaporview/README.md

 ## Waveform Color

 Vaporview supports 8 different waveform colors.
 The colors are based off the [semantic token colors](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) for VScode text as defined by the color theme.
 Colors are selected based on background contrast and uniqueness.
 To change the color, right click on the waveform, select **Color** -> and select the color you wish to use.
-Alternatively you can use the number keys to change the color of the selected signal.
+Alternatively you can use the number keys **1** through **8** to change the color of the selected signal.

 ## Waveform Render Types